WulfHouse/Quarry/technical-ssot.md

 **Definition of Done:**

-- Implement `quarry sbom` command
+- Implement `quarry sbom` command.

-- Generates Software Bill of Materials in SPDX or CycloneDX format
+- Generates Software Bill of Materials in SPDX or CycloneDX format (REQ-232).

-- Includes all direct and transitive dependencies with hashes and licenses
+- Includes all direct and transitive dependencies with hashes and licenses.

 **User-facing behavior:**

-- Industry-standard transparency for software supply chain
+- Industry-standard transparency for software supply chain.

 **Tests required:**